DemonicQuasar/Guessing-Game/README.md

 Download the latest version of Python 3 here: https://www.python.org/downloads/

-If you don't kbnow how to install python, thisw may help you: https://wiki.python.org/moin/BeginnersGuide/Download
+If you don't know how to install python, thisw may help you: https://wiki.python.org/moin/BeginnersGuide/Download